 It’s not likely that I’ll ever place one of these guys above the other.
 Let them share in the glory of knowing that they are at the top of their game!
 And besides, this other diamond cutter is not among those who freaked out.

 But there were other trade members blowing up my Skype and filling my inbox with a whole lot of questions:

-And the thread on a popular diamond forum became so heated that it was removed after 3000+ page views!
-What is funny about that situation is that Black by BGD wasn’t even available on their web site yet.
 People went crazy over a simple VIP email message that was announcing the upcoming launch of Black.
 For the record, I saved the entire thread as an Adobe PDF document.
-The whole thing is so hilarious, I’m considering framing it for prosperity.
+The whole thing is so hilarious, that I’m considering framing it for prosperity.

 Throughout the centuries, exquisite diamonds are the symbol that commemorates life’s most important moments.
 Black By Brian Gavin Diamonds are among the best that the diamond industry has to offer.
 As a matter of fact, they represent the pinnacle creation of five generations of diamond cutting.